Project

 An African-Led Movement for Prevention Research

-The Coalition to Accelerate & Support Prevention Research (CASPR) project focuses on developing and sustaining an Africa-centered network dedicated to accelerating biomedical HIV prevention research, and advancing equitable access to proven HIV prevention products.
+The Coalition to Accelerate and Support Prevention Research (CASPR) project was an Africa-centered network from 2016 – 2025 dedicated to accelerating biomedical HIV prevention research and development and to advancing equitable access to proven HIV prevention options.

 Overview